charles-ngugi/devops-challenge/README.md

 - `kubectl apply -f k8s/` while in the root directory
 - `microk8s helm3 install prometheus prometheus-community/kube-prometheus-stack --namespace monitoring --set prometheus.service.name=prometheus`
 - `microk8s helm3 install grafana grafana/grafana --namespace monitoring --set service.name=grafana`
-- `kubectl get all -n bird-api` to see deployments, services, replicasets, pods and HPAs.
+- `kubectl get all -n bird-api` to see deployments, services, replicasets, pods and HPAs
 - `kubectl get ingress -n bird-api` to see the ingress used to serve the app
+- `kubectl get all -n monitoting` to view Prometheus and Grafana

+To access the bird-api enter the host used in the ingress eg http://bird-api.local To access the bird-api enter the host used in the ingress eg http://bird-api.local/image